 Encephalitis caused by certain viruses usually requires antiviral treatment.

-Antiviral medications commonly used to treat encephalitis include:
+Antiviral medicines commonly used to treat encephalitis include:

 Some viruses, such as insect-borne viruses, don't respond to these treatments.
-But because the specific virus may not be identified immediately or at all, doctors often recommend immediate treatment with acyclovir.
+But because the specific virus may not be identified immediately or at all, health care providers often recommend immediate treatment with acyclovir.
 Acyclovir can be effective against HSV, which can result in significant complications when not treated promptly.

-If the tests show an autoimmune cause of encephalitis, then immunosuppressant drugs such as steroids may be started.
+If the tests show an autoimmune cause of encephalitis, then medicines that target your immune system, known as immunomodulatory medicines, or other treatments may be started.
+These may include:

 People who are hospitalized with severe encephalitis might need: